Calf Augmentation at CREO Clinic

 |Scarring||Insignificant scarring||Horizontal scar along the crease at the back of the knee|

 |Recovery||4-6 weeks||8 weeks|

 At the CREO Clinic, calf augmentation typically costs around £7,900 for one standard calf implant; £10,500 for two standard calf implants; £12,500 for one custom-made calf implant; £16,900 for two custom-made calf implants.

-Prices for calf augmentation via fat transfer starts from £7,900 for one calf and £9,400 for both calves.
+Prices for calf augmentation via fat transfer start from £7,900.
 The cost of fat transfer varies depending on the size and number of liposuction treatment areas.

 The above prices may vary from patient to patient, depending on the surgical complexity of your calf augmentation procedure.
 You will receive the exact cost of your treatment after a consultation with our plastic surgeon.